jeznacki/serv.worker/README.md

 ## Achieved goals

-* Super fast app-shell rendering
+* Blazing fast app-shell rendering and page load (after first visit)
-* Any viewed contents work offline
+* Any viewed content work offline

 App shell files are pre cached and use OFFLINE FIRST - then network strategy HTML content and AJAX HTML requests and any other resources